 Kew is a sought after, affluent pocket in South West London.
 Its village charm and wealth of historic houses and gardens – such as Richmond Park and Kew Gardens – makes the area extremely popular with families and those looking to live in a relaxed environment; while still having convenient access to central London.

 In my opinion, Kew is London’s best kept secretDaniel Killick, Sales Manager

 They kept in touch, offered advice as necessary, appeared to be interested in the transaction and saw it through.
 I would recommend them.

 They found us a buyer in a difficult market and were very proactive at ensuring that the sale was progressing in a timely way.
 They are also really nice to deal with, we’ve used them a few times and are never disappointed with their service.

 Daniel has over 12 years of experience in estate agency in South and West London.
 His strategic approach to marketing has meant Chestertons Kew are prides himself on his strong affinity with the local area and endeavours for his team to be a prominent part of the community.

 Steven joined Chestertons in 2008 working in the South Kensington office and dealing with one of the most demanding markets in London.
 Since then, he moved to the Little Venice office where he increased market share in the area to become the number one agent for lettings deals agreed in W9.
-Due Steven's success he now runs both the Richmond & Kew lettings offices.
+Due to Steven's success he now runs the Kew lettings office.

 Parks & Recreation